 So, why do dogs lick their paws?
 What compels a dog to lick his paws constantly?
-And most importantly, how can you how to stop a dog licking his paws?
+And most importantly, how to stop a dog from licking his paws?

 Dogs lick their paws and chew their paws because of a bad reaction to their dog food.
 Dogs are carnivores.
-Many are fed diets that consist of little meat and an abundance of grains, carbs, fillers…plus chemical preservatives and dyes, rancid fats and just plain garbage.
-Even the best commercial pet foods are heat processed to death.
-These foods can cause paw licking in dogs.
+Many are fed diets that consist of little meat and an abundance of grains, carbs and fillers, plus chemical preservatives and dyes, rancid fats and just plain garbage.
+Even the best commercial pet foods are heat processed literally to death.
+These foods can fuel paw licking in dogs.

 All of our systems, (yours and your dog’s included) contain yeast in our gut tract.
 This yeast is kept in check by a healthy immune system and by the healthy flora of the gut tract.
 This yeast feeds on sugars (carbs/grains are converted to sugar by your body).

 A dog’s diet should consist mainly of meat and meaty bones.
 This should be the main “ingredient” for optimum health.
-But, just read that dog food ingredient list.
+But, you just read that dog food ingredient list.
 Even the “high quality” foods have an ingredient list that looks similar to this: Chicken meal, potato starch, turkey, peas, potatoes, tomato pomace, flax seed, whole carrots, alfalfa meal, etc.